 Emily P. Lawsin is a Trustee of the Filipino American National Historical Society, co-founder of the Detroit Asian Youth Project, and co-author of Filipino Women in Detroit, 1945-1955.
-Originally from “SHE-attle”, Washington, for 20 years, she taught Oral History, Filipino American, and Asian American Studies in California, Massachusetts, and at the University of Michigan.
+Originally from “SHE-attle”, Washington, for more than 20 years, she taught Oral History, Filipino American, and Asian American Studies in California, Massachusetts, and at the University of Michigan.
 An oral historian and spoken word performance poet since 1990, she has appeared on radio and stage throughout the United States and Manila. www.emilylawsin.com

 * * *

 Emily P. Lawsin is a second-generation Pinay originally from “SHE-attle”, Washington, who believes in sharing history and HERstory through OURstories.